Massachusetts Center for Addiction

 Types of Cocaine

-• Cocaine hydrochloride: A water-soluble powder that can be snorted, dissolved in water, or injected.
+• Cocaine hydrochloride: A water-soluble powder that can be snorted or dissolved for injection.

-• Crack cocaine: A crystallized form of cocaine that is typically smoked.
+• Crack cocaine: A smokable, crystallized form that produces an even more intense and immediate high.

 Understanding Cocaine Addiction